geomet/geomet/README.md

 GeoMet - Convert [GeoJSON](http://www.geojson.org/geojson-spec.html) to [WKT/WKB](http://en.wikipedia.org/wiki/Well-known_text), and vice versa

+GeoMet is BSD-licensed and is intended to cover all common uses for dealing with 2D, 3D, and 4D geometries (including 'Z', 'M', and 'ZM').
+The following geometry types are supported:

+- Point
+- LineString
+- Polygon
+- MultiPoint
+- MultiLineString
+- MultiPolygon
+- GeometryCollection

-The name "GeoMet" comes from "met", the German word for [mead](http://en.wikipedia.org/wiki/Mead).
+The name "GeoMet" was inspired by "met", the German word for [mead](http://en.wikipedia.org/wiki/Mead).
 It is also a shortened version of the word "geometry".

 ### Example usage ###